detra-lab/tsc/.changeset/tidy-snakes-itch.md

 '@detra-lab/tsc': patch
 ---

-Some changes in github workflows for release
+Internal changes to GitHub workflows for release